josephmidura/bash-scripts/README.md

-# bash_scripts
-# useful shell scripts for a new MacOS install
-# I'm keeping dotfiles elsewhere now
+Useful shell scripts for a new MacOS install.
+I'm keeping dotfiles elsewhere now